PHP

 // This code will be executed if 'my-feature' is either:

-// - active and explicitly equal to 'Variation A'
+// - explicitly equal to 'Variation A'

-// - inactive or network error
+// - deleted or network error

 }